I’ve got 11 evil leadership techniques lined up for you.

 The two of you will figure it out.
 And your “partner-in-crime” will be an important ally in supporting your next move.
 Then, you get back to the team and you present the new direction.

-9. Be brave enough to be wrong in time
+9. Be wrong in time to fix your mistakes.

 I could never have guessed that leadership was so much about guess-work.
 Yes, your gut instinct will probably play a major part in most of your day-to-day operations, so you should get used to it.
 Even if you acquire all the information there is, you’ll still be making most of your decisions based on too little information.